piqnt/planck.js/docs/pages/api/classes/World.md

 > **destroyBody**(`b`): `boolean`

-Destroy a rigid body given a definition.
-No reference to the definition is retained.
+Destroy a body from the world.

 Warning: This automatically deletes all associated shapes and joints.

-Warning: This function is locked during callbacks.
+Warning: This function is locked when a world simulation step is in progress.
+Use queueUpdate to schedule a function to be called after the step.

 #### Parameters